eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 This prints: `18 446 744 073 709 551 615` (without spaces).

 That's the 64-bit decimal value of `-1`.
-We get the same problem if  we use `NSNumber`'s `unsignedIntegerValue` method instead, even if we capture the return with an `NSInteger`.
+We get the same problem if  we call `NSNumber`'s `unsignedIntegerValue` method instead, even if we capture the return with an `NSInteger`.

 ```objc
 NSInteger negOne = -1;